 In her time as an assistant coach, Rochester posted an overall record of 144-68, made three consecutive NCAA playoff appearances, won four conference titles, and set single-season victory record for three straight seasons (28 in 2007, 32 in 2008, 33 in 2009).

-Since taking over in 2010, she has coached five Liberty League Players of the Year, three Pitchers of the Year, four Rookies of the Year.
+Since taking over in 2010, she has coached five Liberty League Players of the Year, four Pitchers of the Year, five Rookies of the Year.

 Yerdon-Grange was a graduate assistant coach at Binghamton in 2003 while pursuing her master’s degree in Social Sciences with a concentration in Public Administration.
 She earned a BA in English and Sociology in 2001 from Binghamton.